bbj-dev/bbj/docs/docs/api_overview.md

-Takes the arguments `target_user` and `target_hash`, and returns boolean true or false whether the hash is valid.
+Returns boolean `true` or `false` of whether the hash given is correct for the given user.

 <br>